MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ## Fairness

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#fairness">:open_file_folder: [<b><i>Full List of Fairness</i></b>]</a>.

+- Robustness Implies Fairness in Casual Algorithmic Recourse. [[paper]](https://arxiv.org/abs/2302.03465)
+  - Ahmad-Reza Ehyaei, Amir-Hossein Karimi, Bernhard Schölkopf, Setareh Maghsudi.
+  - Key Word: Fairness; Adversarial Robustness; Structural Causal Model.
+  - <details><summary>Digest</summary> This study explores the concept of individual fairness and adversarial robustness in causal algorithmic recourse and addresses the challenge of achieving both.
+To resolve the challenges, we propose a new framework for defining adversarially robust recourse.
+The new setting views the protected feature as a pseudometric and demonstrates that individual fairness is a special case of adversarial robustness.

 - Out of Context: Investigating the Bias and Fairness Concerns of "Artificial Intelligence as a Service". [[paper]](https://arxiv.org/abs/2302.01448)
   - Kornel Lewicki, Michelle Seng Ah Lee, Jennifer Cobbe, Jatinder Singh.